 Discuss gender in music videos.
-Consider what personality traits you can assign to the womens and males appearing in the videos.
+Consider what personality traits you can assign to the females and males appearing in the videos.
 Is this an accurate representation of each gender?
 What message does that send and who does it benefit?
 Do some of your favorite music videos represent women inaccurately or negatively?
 Does that change your perspective on the song or the artist?

 Identify artists taking a stand for feminism and gender equality (e.g. Adele, Beyonce, Jennifer Lawrence, Emma Watson).
 Find out what issues are important to them.
-Write your own speed
+Write your own speech to share an issue that's important to you.